iFeelPixel homepage

 In most cases you will find that default settings yield the best sensations (as shown in the illustration above).
 But exact setting depends on the intensity composition of the image you are seeing, so play with the setting until it feels good on your computer.
 You may find that different images feel better with different settings.

-Good settings = excitement entertainment.
+Good settings = good entertainment.

 Note: you can try to check the "Adapt" checkbox Adapt